-Mobile browsing might feel like website owners are testing your sanity.
-You immediately get pop-up ads and “we use cookies” warnings.
-You get pop-ups asking permission to send more pop-ups in the form of notifications.
+Mobile browsing can feel like a website is testing your sanity.
+You immediately get pop-up ads, “we use cookies” warnings, and pop-ups asking permission to send more pop-ups and notifications.
+Argh!

 Since pop-ups are disruptive for users on smaller mobile screens, Google wants web developers to be smarter about how they use pop-ups.